nikomatsakis/rfcs/text/0000-contingency-plan.md

 2. *Issue a new major release for such change.* This is basically the same as the previous option, but in a more semver-compliant fashion.
 In particular, it carries the same downsides.

+With regard to specifics, the following alternatives or possible extensions were described in the text above:

+- Deprecation due to memory safety might be considered a distinct lint of its own.
+- Use of crates whose declared version does not include type-system updates could be considered deprecated behavior.

 # Unresolved questions